-And you’ll have a hard time consistently treating your plant to prevent a slug onslaught.
+And you’ll have difficulty consistently treating your plant to prevent a slug onslaught.

 Wherever you’re growing pepper plants, you need a barrier to stop them from reaching them.

-It’s debated whether it’s painful or not because apparently slugs don’t have brains so can’t feel pain.
+It’s debated whether it’s painful because slugs don’t have brains, so they can’t feel pain.

 But, if you’ve ever salted a slug, it looks like it’s in agony.
 It’s the same dehydration process that diatomaceous earth causes.

 The more humane thing to do is bait them with moist cardboard or damp logs and relocate them to the compost bin, where they can be put to work for you.